Fairshare and Job Priority Tips

 Overview

-SeaWulf uses a fairshare scheduling system to allocate resources.
-Job priority is determined by factors such as historical resource usage, job size, and requested time.
-Understanding this system helps maximize throughput and reduce wait times.
+SeaWulf uses a fairshare scheduling system to allocate resources fairly across all users.
+Job priority is influenced by historical usage, job size, and requested time.
+Understanding how fairshare and priority work can help you reduce wait times and maximize throughput.
+For an introduction to the scheduler, see the SLURM Overview.

 Key Concepts

-- Fairshare: Users who have used fewer resources recently get higher priority for job scheduling.
+• Fairshare: Users who have used fewer resources recently are given higher priority for job scheduling.

-- Job Priority: Factors include queue type, number of nodes/cores requested, walltime, and fairshare score.
+• Job Priority: Determined by queue type, number of nodes or cores requested, walltime, and fairshare score.

 Tips for Maximizing Throughput

-- Submit smaller jobs when possible; many small jobs often start faster than one very large job.
+• Submit smaller jobs when possible; multiple smaller jobs often start faster than one very large job.

-- Stagger job submissions to avoid all jobs entering the queue at the same time.
+• Stagger job submissions to avoid sending many jobs to the queue simultaneously.

-Tip: Balancing job size and queue choice with fairshare awareness helps ensure faster start times and efficient use of SeaWulf resources.
+Tip: Balancing job size, queue selection, and fairshare awareness helps ensure faster start times and efficient use of SeaWulf resources.
+Combining these practices will make your workflows more predictable and efficient.